latestmasa/backup-server/README.md

 # Synopsis

-This is a backup script of a fucking server that is not source
-controlled by git
+Backup script of a server that is not source controlled by git

 * Server backup data is created in the backup directory
   Data that was backed up is not git managed